Memoir

 —Terence, Heauton Timorumenos 77 (c.
 165 BCE)

-But this nothing isn’t the nothing most people think of.
-It’s the nothingness described in the Upanishads as a peace that passes understanding, and which Sufis describe as fana—the word for the total annihilation of self.
+Mine is rooted in an addiction I've developed to liminal spaces of the sublime that I first encountered in my near-death experience: standing at that door at the edge of nothingness and gaining the sense that this nothing is not the nothing most people would think of.
+It’s the nothingness described in the Upanishads as a peace that passes understanding, and that Sufis describe as fana—the word for the total annihilation of self.

 Die before you die.